pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 ---

 ## Steps:
+---
+### Make a IAM User

 - To start off with we need to make an IAM User (Identity and Access Management User) for your AWS account.
 Technically we could use the root user but its never a good idea because it will give anyone who signs in full access to everything in your AWS including your billing so its best to make separate authorized IAM users

 - Note: If you already have an IAM User you can skip these first few steps and go straight to accessing the credentials

+* First sign into the AWS [console](https://aws.amazon.com/console/).
+If you have never used AWS you will have to sign up for an account, where you'll have to put in credit card info: don't worry, you get millions of requests for free and AWS is super cheap so don't worry about being charged.

-* First go in to AWS and sign into the console.
-Then click on your account name in the top right and select "My Security Credentials"
+* Then click on your account name in the top right and select "My Security Credentials"

  ![My Credentials](https://imgur.com/Ocrjtkc.png)